Awards announced for 2017 Drinking Water Providers Partnership funding

 The Drinking Water Providers Partnership has announced its grant award recommendations for 2017.
-In its second year, the Partnership is supporting a mix of twelve planning and implementation activities that will benefit 877,000 people who rely on these streams and rivers for their drinking water.
+In its second year, the Partnership is supporting a mix of twelve planning and implementation activities that will benefit 28 different water systems and 877,000 people who rely on these streams and rivers for their drinking water.

 Bear Creek Habitat Enhancement Phase 1